How Gremlin's Finance Team Finally Trusts Their Own Revenue Numbers with Zenskar

 All of the migration was completed in about 6 weeks, and Gremlin went live one day before their previous platform access expired.

-The spreadsheet Maddie maintained to correct her platform's churn miscounting no longer exists.
+The parallel spreadsheet used to correct for churn miscounting no longer exists.

 Month-end Close Runs on System-generated Journals

 Revenue recognition now runs on ASC 606 rules, with subscription and services revenue tracked in separate accounts and exported as a Xero-ready journal entry for each close.
-The manual journal construction that used to take up a meaningful part of Maddie's month-end is now gone.
+The manual journal construction that previously consumed a meaningful portion of the month-end is now gone.

 Invoices go out the day a contract is processed.
 The Salesforce integration, triggered after sales ops validates the opportunity rather than at deal close, ensures no invoice leaves with incorrect dates or amounts.